croudcare/attr_encrypted_authenticator/README.md

 ## Usage

-Extend your model:
+Extend your model with attributes you want to encrypt:

     extend AttrEncryptedAuthenticator

-After that, add authenticator method after setting encrypted attributes, like this:
+Add attr_encrypted method for encrypted attributes, also don't forget to set marshal as true, or else you won't be able to retrieve attribute as the same that was set (according to documentation should be true by default when working with active_record, ):

-    attr_encrypted :start_date, :end_date, key: "some key"
+    attr_encrypted :start_date, :end_date, key: "some key", marshal: true

+The following line has to come after the calling attr_encrypted (since it overrides methods set by it):

-    attr_encrypted_authenticator :start_date, :end_date, authenticator: :date_time_or_default_nil
+    attr_encrypted_authenticator :start_date, :end_date, authenticator: DateTimeOrDefaultNilAuthenticator

-What this means is that when setting the value of attribute start_date, it will set the value after it was authenticated by a class called DateTimeOrDefaultNilAuthenticator (one of the default authenticator classes).
+Now every time "start_date" and "end_date" is set, the value is validated and converted so that it's a datetime (or nil in case it's a value not convertable with to_datetime method from active_support) before setting them.

-Also you may want to do your own logic after the value is set, so you may pass a callback that will be invoked for this effect:
+Also in case you want to aditional work after the value is set, you may pass the callback method name for that:

-    attr_encrypted_authenticator :start_date, authenticator: :date_time_or_default_nil, callback: :recalculate_duration
+    attr_encrypted_authenticator :start_date, authenticator: DateTimeOrDefaultNilAuthenticator, callback: :recalculate_duration

     def recalculate_duration
       # ...
     end

-We provide two base authenticator classes, DateTimeOrDefaultNilAuthenticator and BoolOrDefaultFalseAuthenticator, and you use them by setting the value of authenticator key to the underscore version of the name minus the authenticator portion:
+We provide two base authenticator classes, DateTimeOrDefaultNilAuthenticator and BoolOrDefaultFalseAuthenticator, and to use them just set them :

-    attr_encrypted_authenticator :rainy_day, authenticator: :bool_or_default_false
+    attr_encrypted_authenticator :rainy_day, authenticator: BoolOrDefaultFalseAuthenticator

 Besides the authenticators provided, you may also want to use your own authenticator, to do so just define a class that inherits from AuthenticatorBase, as follows: